valtimo-platform/valtimo-documentation/using-valtimo/case/case-widgets-tab.md

 # Case widgets tab
 A case widgets tab provides the user with an overview of data that is related to the case by using standard or custom components.
-These tabs can be configured by an administrator or developer, were widgets can be added and configured to show fields in a specific way.
+These tabs can be configured by an administrator or developer, where widgets can be added and configured to show fields in a specific way.

 Multiple tabs can be configured to support several user roles in their daily work.
 Visibility of tabs and widgets can be controlled via the authorization layer.